CodeManCody/AnimalSource/README.md

 This is an ASP.NET Core (3.1), Blazor Server web application (MVC design pattern).
 The purpose of this project is to get familiar with all of the current technologies in the ASP.NET web framework.

 AnimalSource is a basic site displaying information and dummy data about a few different animals.
-A notable implemented feature is the ability to rate the "danger level" of an animal by clicking on a star in the modal of any respective animal, which gets updates the database.
-All other data displayed about the animals is read from the database.
+A notable implemented feature is the ability to rate the "danger level" of an animal by clicking on a star in the modal of any respective animal, which dynamically updates the database.
+All of the data displayed about the animals is read from the database.

+_Note: This site has no production server, and can be demo'd via localhost_

-* Front-end: All of the UI is hosted on the server-side and built with Razor components (C#, HTML, CSS)
+* **Front-end:** All of the UI is hosted on the server-side and built with Razor components (C#, HTML, CSS)
-* Back-end: Written in C#/.NET.
+* **Back-end:** Written in C#/.NET.
 There is a basic REST API to `GET` the animal data from the database at route `/animals`
-* Database: JSON file consisting of an array of objects for each animal
+* **Database:** JSON file consisting of an array of objects for each animal

-Example of the Animal database:
+_Example snippet of the Animal database_
 ```
 [
   {